Girum-Desalegn/RT1-Assignment2/README.md

     Create an action client named "action_client" of type PlanningAction Wait for the action server to start

-    # Main loop
+    # loop
     While the ROS node is not shut down:
         # Get user input
         Prompt the user to enter a target position or "c" to cancel the goal Read the user input for x and y coordinates

         # Convert user input to floats
         Convert the x and y coordinates from strings to floats

         # Create a goal message
         Create a PlanningGoal message
         Set the x and y coordinates of the target position in the goal message

         # Send the goal message to the action server
         Send the goal message to the action client

         # Check if the goal is canceled
         If the user entered "c":
             Call the action_client.cancel_goal() method to cancel the goal
+    # main function
+    decleare the main function
     # Spin the node
     Spin the node to process incoming messages
     End